 Is Baby Stroller Allowed In Flight?

 Compact, umbrella strollers, travel systems or full-sized strollers that are compact and cabin-sized are allowed to take on an airplane.
 But most of these strollers need to be gate checked at the gate.
 Different airlines have different policies on carrying a pram as hand luggage.
 A collapsible stroller under 36″ in length and 10″ in width is allowed to carry on a plane.
 However, I strongly recommend getting in touch with your airline before you pack in to make sure your stroller size or weight complies with the specific airline.
-However, if you don’t plan to carry your stroller on board as a carry-on, the size restriction is less of a concern.
+If you don’t plan to carry your stroller on board as a carry-on, then the size restriction is less of a concern.

 How Can You Travel With A Stroller?